BajramMetjahic/Real_vs_deepfake_cnn/README.md

-# Real_vs_deepfake_cnn
-Differentiating Between Real and Artificially Generated Images with Fully-Connected Networks and Convolutional Neural Networks
+# Differentiating Between Real and Artificially Generated Images with Fully-Connected Networks and Convolutional Neural Networks